Vertebral Tumors

 In 3 days, without leaving home.

-Bone tumors in the spine can give local pain, and are typically worse at night.
-They are often especially painful malignancies.
-Spinous palpation at the level of the lesion often exacerbates the pain.
+Bone tumours in the spine may cause local pain, typically worse at night.
+They are often particularly painful neoplasms.
+Spinal palpation at the level of the lesion often exacerbates the pain.

-Also they can cause a similar symptomatology to a herniated disc or a stenosis of channel like radicular pain (in legs or arms), loss of sensitivity or alterations in the same one, diminution in mobility, instability etc. And in the most severe cases, loss of strength and sphincter control.
+They can also cause symptoms similar to a herniated disc or canal stenosis, such as radicular pain (in the legs or arms), loss of sensitivity or alterations in sensitivity, reduced mobility, instability, etc. And in the most severe cases, loss of strength and sphincter control.

 The most common symptoms are:

-• Loss of sensitivity, decreased mobility, instability, etc.
+- Loss of sensation, decreased mobility, unsteadiness, etc.

 Do you have any of these symptoms?

-A suspected spinal tumor may be initiated by a simple radiological study; however, extension of the study by CT and MRI is mandatory.
+A suspicion of a vertebral tumour can be initiated by a simple radiological study; however, further investigation by CT scan and MRI is mandatory.

 Central Nervous System Tumors Area